adrn/gala/docs/units.rst

     >>> a.decompose(usys)
     <Quantity 1500.0 cm / ms>

-`~gary.units.UnitSystem` objects can also act as a dictionary to look up a unit for a given physical type.
+`~gala.units.UnitSystem` objects can also act as a dictionary to look up a unit for a given physical type.
 For example, if we want to know what a 'speed' unit is in a given unit system, simple pass ``'speed'`` in as a key::